How to harness trends in the hospitality industry without damaging your brand

 Instagram, for example is seen as a more genuine way of seeing recommendations on where to visit.
 Here you can capitalise on not just using your own posts but reposting guests images (with their permission).
 Posts that do particularly well are ones that inspire potential guests if they are aspirational.

-For example if you have high profiles guests who highly value their privacy, they may be pleased to learn that you are not on social media.
+For example if you have high profile guests who highly value their privacy, they may be pleased to learn that you are not on social media.
 This would be linked directly to your brand value of privacy and discretion, which is in turn linked to a deeper brand purpose of ‘making guests feel at ease’.
 They need not worry of finding images of themselves at your hotel online and can rest assure during their stay.

 Alternatively posting guest free image of interior environments and exterior ‘places to visit’ would also suit this brand purpose.